Classification of Breast Cancer Histopathology Images using a Modified Supervised Contrastive Learning Method: Experiment and Results

 The second most influential loss function is $\ell_{elim}$.
 In this loss function, the positive pair is generated using data augmentation techniques, while the negative pairs are selected from images with the opposite label compared to the anchor.
 In essence, this loss function serves as a safety net, ensuring that only pairs we have complete confidence in being either similar or non-similar are brought closer together or separated.

 The $\ell_{self}$ has the most negligible impact among all the losses.
 This loss is similar to $\ell_{sup}$, with the only difference being the positive pairs.
-Including this term increases the influence of the positive pair generated through data augmentation, leading to an improvement in accuracy.
+Including this term increases the influence of the positive pair generated through data augmentation, which in turn leads to an improvement in accuracy.